serverless/serverless/docs/providers/aws/guide/deploying.md

 - You can make uploading to S3 faster by adding `--aws-s3-accelerate`

+- You can disable creation of default S3 bucket policy by setting `skipPolicySetup` under `deploymentBucket` config.
+It only applies to deployment bucket that is automatically created by the Serverless Framework.

 Check out the [deploy command docs](../cli-reference/deploy.md) for all details and options.

 - For information on multi-region deployments, [checkout this article](https://serverless.com/blog/build-multiregion-multimaster-application-dynamodb-global-tables).